 Sacramento guitarist Ross Hammond has played on large stages and in small corners throughout the United States.
 His sound is equal parts jazz, folk, blues, spirituals and world music.
-His next release is "Flight," a solo record for acoustic 6 2tring, 12 string and acoustic slide guitar.
-Flight is available on 4/14/2015.
+His latest release is "Flight," a solo record of originals and spirituals for acoustic 6 2tring, 12 string and acoustic slide guitar.

 Ross has collaborated/gigged/recorded with: